mikke89/RmlUiDoc/pages/data_bindings.md

 ### Visible

-Sets the `visibility` property of the element to `hidden` if the expression evaluates to `false`, otherwise it removes the `visibility` property from the class.
+Sets the `visibility` property of the element to `hidden` if the expression evaluates to `false`, otherwise it removes the `visibility` property from the element's style.

 ```html
 <div data-visible="collected_stars > 0">